 In December, Iran said it had shut down a Tehran studio that was dubbing programs for Farsi 1 and arrested five employees.
 The Tehran prosecutor general, Abbas Jafari Dolatabadi, said the aim of the studio was to “help the anti-revolutionary movement.”

 Farsi 1 denied having any ties with the office raided by the police and said it had no operations within Iran.

-Iranian authorities see the foreign programing as such a moral threat that the head of the state broadcaster IRIB, Ezatollah Zarghami, wrote to Ban Ki-moon, the secretary general of the United Nations, this month to complain that 90 satellite stations were beaming indecent and unethical programs into Iran, in breach of an international code of broadcasting conduct.
+Iranian authorities see the foreign programming as such a moral threat that the head of the state broadcaster IRIB, Ezatollah Zarghami, wrote to Ban Ki-moon, the secretary general of the United Nations, this month to complain that 90 satellite stations were beaming indecent and unethical programs into Iran, in breach of an international code of broadcasting conduct.